Licchavi Lyceum

 Answer: (A) (i) only

-Explanation: Mangrove forests act as natural barriers against cyclones and tsunamis by reducing wave energy and preventing coastal erosion.
-Other types of forests are important for ecological reasons but do not offer the same coastal protection.
+Mangrove forests act as natural barriers against cyclones and tsunamis, absorbing wave energy and reducing coastal erosion.
+Other forest types like montane or deciduous forests do not offer the same coastal protection, making mangroves uniquely effective in disaster mitigation.

 (i) They are acclaimed writers on the Brahmaputra